alex-spataru/QCCTV/README.md

 # QCCTV

-QCCTV allows you to use your devices (computers, mobile phones, tablets, etc.) as security cameras.
-Why?
-Because smart phones are cheaper than (most) CCTV cameras, have better resolutions and are easier to setup.
+QCCTV allows you to use your devices (computers, mobile phones, tablets, etc.) as security/CCTV cameras.

 Besides security, QCCTV can have many uses, such as recording a video with multiple cameras at once or check that your kitchen is not burning while you are using your computer upstairs.